MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/debug/locally-with-an-ide.md

       Alternatively, you can paste your bot's app ID in the search box in the top left in Microsoft Teams.
 In the search results page, navigate to the **People** tab to see your bot and to start chatting with it.

 > [!Note]
-> Ensure your Microsoft Teams is enabled for sideloading of apps to directly reference your bot's app ID within Microsoft Teams.
+> Ensure your Microsoft Teams is enabled for sideloading of apps to refer directly to your bot's app ID.

 Your bot receives the `conversationUpdate` event as you add the bots to a team, without the team information in the `channelData` object.